Themyscira (DC Comics): New Themyscira

-The Olympian and Bana-Mighdallian goddesses each bless Themyscira as it is rejuvenated; art by Phil Jimenez.

 After the island had been destroyed by Imperiex during the "Our Worlds at War" storyline, Themyscira was rebuilt and relocated, this time to the Bermuda Triangle.
-Designed by the likes of Julia Kapatelis, the Martian Manhunter, Steve Trevor, Canadian architect Jean Claude Tibet, and Amazon master designer Kaleeza Fashed, the new Themyscira was built with the help of alien technology.
 Adding to the re-creation of the islands, Themyscira was restored by the combined might of the Greek and Egyptian goddesses the Amazons worship.
 Transformed into a mighty series of floating islands dedicated to the free exchange of information and ideas, the new Themyscira was governed by members of both tribes of Amazons.
-After some time Themyscira was nearly destroyed in a jealous fit of rage by the goddess Hera.
-She was angry that Zeus was magically spying on the bathing form of Artemis via scrying the pool and kicked the pool itself.
+After some time Themyscira was nearly destroyed in a jealous fit of rage by the goddess Hera, who was angry that Zeus was magically spying on Artemis.
 Because of her actions the islands ceased to float in mid-air under their own power and instead resumed being a cluster of traditional islands once more.

-Recently, Themyscira was under attack by OMAC forces, as described in DC Comics's Infinite Crisis.
-Due to this attack, as well as the many various other attacks the island has suffered through since Diana became Wonder Woman, it was decided that the Olympian and Bana-Mighdallian goddesses would transport the island and its inhabitants (sans Diana) to an undisclosed location to live in peace.

 One Year Later

-Under the direction of the writer Will Pfeifer, the Amazons attack Washington, D.C. as retaliation for the attack on the island in a six-part mini-series titled Amazons Attack.
+Under the direction of the writer Will Pfeifer, the Amazons attack Washington, D.C. as retaliation for the attack on the island in a six-part mini-series titled Amazons Attack!.
 At the end of the series, the Amazons have their memories erased by Granny Goodness (posing as the goddess Athena) and are scattered throughout the world with false personas.
 Only Hippolyta and four of her original Royal Guard remain on Themyscira.
-The Queen is exiled to near-empty Themyscira (which had seemingly been sunk and restored during the battle) for her crimes of attacking Man's World, though her actions had been influenced by the evil Circe.

-Later, Zeus then revives the Amazons' memories and provides transport for them to return to Themyscira.
+The Queen is exiled to Themyscira (which had seemingly been sunk and restored during the battle) for her crimes of attacking Man's World, though her actions had been influenced by Circe.
+Later, Zeus revives the Amazons' memories and provides transport for them to return to Themyscira.

-DC Universe

-During the "Dark Nights: Death Metal" storyline, Themyscira was transformed into the new Hell where Wonder Woman became its warden who guarded the prisoners there.
-Gemworld became part of the transformed Themyscira.